Skip to content

 Non-surgical treatment

-A non-displaced patella fracture with an intact ability to straighten the knee is treated in a brace, with early motion introduced as healing allows to avoid stiffness.
+A non-displaced patella fracture with an intact ability to straighten the knee is treated in a brace initially locked in extension, with motion introduced as healing allows to avoid stiffness.

 Surgical treatment